UEFA Euro 2004: Qualification

 The draw for the qualifying round was held on 25 January 2002 at the Europarque Congress Centre, in Santa Maria da Feira, Portugal.
 Fifty teams were divided into ten groups of five and each team played two matches against all its opponents, on a home-and-away basis.
 Qualification matches took place from September 2002 to November 2003.
 The first-placed teams from each group qualified automatically to the final tournament, whereas the ten runners-up took part in a two-legged play-off to select the remaining five teams that would join the host nation in the final tournament.

 Qualified teams

 Ten of the sixteen finalists participated in the previous tournament in 2000.
 Latvia made its first appearance in a major football competition, while Greece returned to the European Championship finals after a 24-year absence.
 Bulgaria, Croatia, Russia and Switzerland also took part in their second tournament finals since their debut in 1996.

-As of 2022, this was the last time that Bulgaria qualified for the European Championship finals, the only time that Latvia qualified, as well as the last time that Poland failed to qualify.
+As of 2024, this was the last time that Bulgaria qualified for either the World Cup or European Championship finals, the only time that Latvia qualified, as well as the last time that Poland failed to qualify.